-If you are a GoPro owner you should take the time to dive into this awesome feature and I guarantee you will be in love with it.
+If you are a GoPro owner you should take the time to dive into the awesome GoPro time lapse feature and I guarantee you will be in love with it.

 So if you are looking to get started on it, as always, I’m here to help you out with a few tips, tricks and examples.